 - Potential loss of expertise or insight that has benefited the board and organization over time

 - Need for the governance committee to dedicate more time to the identification, recruitment, and orientation of new board members

 - Need to dedicate additional time to building the cohesiveness of the board as members rotate on and off the board

 Term limits for board members should be defined in the bylaws of the organization.

 What are the most common term set-ups?

-According to Leading with Intent: 2017 Index of Nonprofit Board Practices, 72 percent of nonprofit boards have term limits.
+According to the most recent Leading with Intent study, 87.5 percent of nonprofit boards indicated having board terms.
+54 percent of that 87.5 percent indicated having term limits.
 The most common board member term structure is two consecutive three-year terms.